-Recently, I interviewed Reghan, and we discussed holistic strategies for managing Graves’ disease, how to think about diet and lifestyle changes, which natural supplements to consider, and more.
+Recently, I interviewed Nanette, and we discussed the long-term medication use, her treatment with propylthiouracil (PTU), dietary changes, the importance of stress management, why we need to address underlying causes like insulin resistance and inflammation, my approach to testing and lifestyle modifications, and more.
 If you would prefer to listen to the interview you can access it by Clicking Here.

 Dr. Eric: